Work of the Week: Friction

-This week, Mother’s first work for Trainline pokes fun at how dismal ordering train tickets can be: “I like complicated and expensive”, cries the protagonist of the film whilst his hopeless partner attempts to coax him into going the simpler way.
+Mother’s first work for Trainline pokes fun at how dismal ordering train tickets can be: “I like complicated and expensive,” cries the protagonist of the film, while his hopeless partner attempts to coax him into going the simpler way.

 Amazon’s Super Bowl campaign from Lucky Generals goes a step further by asking what life would be like if Alexa was telepathic.